cko-976/Predicting-Customer-Churn/README.md

 - The goal is to train a classfication model that performs better than 0.73 accuracy and the lowest mean squared error.

 We will use 5-fold Cross-Validation to evaluate which model has the best accuracy score.
-Then we the grid search cross validation to fine tune the models.
+Then use the grid search cross validation to fine tune the models.

 ## Motivation and Background